Borderlands 2: Tropes D to N

 - Gag Boobs: Moxxi.
 Jack even refers to her as "Ol' balloon-tits".

 - Gainaxing: Moxxi does it in her intro during the Campaign of Carnage DLC.
+Ellie does it as well when she's talking to the player.

 - Game-Breaking Bug: Most are not completely game breaking, but they can be prevalent.